Prayer & Fasting

 - For 21 days fast one meal a day and use this time to pray.

 - Cut out activities that distract you from prayer.

 - Join others in a time of corporate prayer.
-This includes our small groups, family time and designated times when the church is open for corporate prayer like Saturday morning.
+This includes our small groups, family time and designated times when the church meets for corporate prayer, like Saturday morning.